reyestech/Splunk-Web-Site-Defacement/README.md

 - We find 3791.exe in the "fileinfo.
 Filename. " When we open it, we see that Po1s0n1vy uploaded it.
 - Enter Search: index="botsv1" sourcetype="suricata" dest_ip="192.168.250.70" http.http_method=POST .exe

+Goal: Find the executable uploaded prior to defacement.
+Answer guidance: Include the extension (e.g., `notepad.exe` or `favicon.ico`).
 **SPL**
 ```
 index=botsv1 sourcetype=suricata dest_ip=192.168.250.70 http.http_method=POST ".exe"